APIYOJENNIFER/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate the last line of the file iacta
 10. Delete all the regular files with a .js extension present in the current directory and all its subfolders
-11. Count the number of directories and subdirectories 13.
+11. Count the number of directories and subdirectories
+12. Display the 10 newest files in the current directory 13.
 14. Display lines containing the pattern “root” from the file /etc/passwd 15.Display the number of lines that contain the pattern “bin” in the file /etc/passwd